Seteco/Somorrostro/Home.md

 > We need to relocate the netdata demo server. **Can you donate a VM ?**
 >
 > Based on the current use of the netdata demo, **at peak** we need 2 cores, 2GB of RAM and 10Mbps of high speed internet feed.
+The same VM will also host [iplists.firehol.org](http://iplists.firehol.org).
 If you are willing to donate such a VM, send me a note to costa@tsaousis.gr.

 ---